The Meaning of Numbers: Number 500,000 or less

 The wife is raped and abused all night long until she is found dead on the old man's doorstep (Judges 19).
 The Levite, in a unique but gory way (see verses 29 - 30), calls upon all Israel to respond to this evil.
 An army of 400,000 fighting men (20:2) soon assembles and demands the Benjamites expel the vile murderers for punishment.
 Their refusal to do what is right almost causes the extinction of their entire tribe (see Judges 20 - 21)!

 Number in Israel's Army

-King Saul, shortly after being anointed by Samuel, was able to gather an army of 30,000 men from Judah, and 300,000 from the other tribes of Israel, in order to battle the Ammonites (1Samuel 11:8).
+King Saul, shortly after being anointed by Samuel according to the Bible, was able to gather an army of 30,000 men from Judah, and 300,000 from the other tribes of Israel, in order to battle the Ammonites (1Samuel 11:8).
 His 330,000 strong military force completely crushes the enemy (verse 11).

 Rehoboam, king of Judah after his father Solomon died, assembled an army of 180,000 men to stop the northern tribes of Israel from forming a separate kingdom (1Kings 12:21).
 It took a warning from God to stop him from going to war (verses 22 - 24).

 Abijah, the second ruler over the Kingdom of Judah, is threatened with war when King Jeroboam of Israel sets his army in battle array against him.
 Abijah's 400,000-man army, however, is only half the size of Jeroboam's military force (2Chronicles 13:1 - 3).
 The king calls upon God for help and his prayer is answered.
 Judah's army not only inflicts 500,000 causalities on Israel, they also take three cities (verses 17 - 19)!